-Self-directed brokerage accounts may include mutual funds, equities or certain fixed-income securities.
+Self-directed brokerage accounts may include mutual funds, equities, the Company's common stock or certain fixed-income securities.
 These investments are valued by the administrator of the fund based on quoted market prices and are classified within Level 1 of the valuation hierarchy.